 Using Sports Psychology to Improve Your Fitness

-Fitness has a mental component, in addition to physical challenges.
-Even if you're in great shape, you can encounter intellectual obstacles that can decrease your motivation and stifle your performance.
+Fitness has a mental side to it, in addition to physical challenges.
+Even if you're in great shape, you can come across intellectual obstacles that can reduce your motivation and stifle your performance.

 When professional athletes start experiencing these obstacles, they usually seek help from sports psychologists to get a mental edge.
-However, it does not matter what your skill level may be, as everyone can benefit from mental health training.
-Here are techniques that can increase your fitness motivation and enhance your overall athletic performance.
+However, it does not matter what your skill level may be.
+Everyone can benefit from mental health training.
+Here are ways to increase your fitness motivation and improve your overall athletic performance.
 (If you have any health concerns or conditions, be sure to check with your health care provider before beginning or changing an exercise program.)

-To become a good athlete or improve at your favorite sport, you have to be able to tolerate failure and accept it as part of the process of succeeding.
-Without failure, you don't learn, and without learning, you don't get better.
+To become a good athlete or improve at your favorite sport, you have to be able to put up with failure and accept it as part of the process of succeeding.
+Without failure, you don't learn.
+And without learning, you don't get better.

 Dig for motivation